Prothonotary warbler (Photo by Bill Hubick)

 Where is this species found?

-In the summer months, prothonotary warblers nest and breed in wooded swamps ranging from southwestern United States to the southwestern edge of Ontario.
+In the summer months, prothonotary warblers nest and breed in wooded swamps in southwestern United States, up to the southwestern edge of Ontario.

 In the winter months, prothonotary warblers can be found in the mangrove forests of Central America, the Dominican Republic, Puerto Rico, Ecuador, Columbia, Venezuela and Guyana.